BIM dimensions explanation and benefits. 2D, 3D, 4D, 5D and 6D BIM.

 What are the benefits of 4D BIM dimension?

 - It helps in planning the building site properly, including the schedule of all the construction stages.

 - Not only does it help in planning, but it also helps to increase the quality of the building site planning.

 - It brings about a good working relationship and cooperation among the stakeholders with clear deadlines.

 5D BIM dimension

 This is 4D BIM + Estimate or cost.
-The function of 5D building information modeling is to integrate cost, schedule, and design in a 3D output.
+The function of 5D BIM modeling is to integrate cost, schedule, and design in a 3D output.
 This model is charged with forecasting/predicting the flow of finance for a project and visualizing the progress they have made concerning the project.
 Visualization brings about the feasibility and unmatched accuracy in any building project.

-A major difference between the traditional approach and 5D is the rate at which the project cost is updated and modified.
+A major difference between the traditional approach and 5D BIM modeling is the rate at which the project cost is updated and modified.
 5D approach means the cost reports can be modified at any given time.
 This arises as a result of unforeseen circumstances such as a change in design or other modifications.

 Benefits of 5D BIM dimension